 The right advisor can help identify which insurance carrier is the best fit for the employer’s group benefits strategy.
 Insurance carriers offer a number of cost containment tools and services that can be highlighted and recommended by an advisor to meet an employer’s unique situation, examples of these include:

-- Health care spending accounts (HCSAs): These ‘health accounts’ allow an employer to meet the diverse needs of the workplace by allowing employees to have more control in how they spend their health benefit coverage.
+- Health care spending accounts (HCSAs): These ‘health accounts’ allow an employer to meet the diverse needs of the workplace by allowing employees to have more control in how they spend their health benefits coverage.

 - Education: Insurers can provide information and resources for employees on the cost of the plan and how they can help alleviate costs through coordination of benefits and becoming a smart consumer in regards to such expenses as pharmacy dispensing fees.
 Insurers can often host on-site sessions that can help employees understand their benefits and the costs associated with them.

-- Self service: Insurers may offer a call centre and/or employee self serve web site that can reduce the employer costs and administration efforts in regards to the group benefits plan.
+- Self-service: Insurers may offer a call centre and/or employee self-serve website that can reduce the employer costs and administration efforts in regards to the group benefits plan.

 By understanding and identifying their employee needs, asking the right questions, developing a group benefits strategy and through the right partnerships, small and medium-sized employers can ensure that they are able to offer a group benefits plans that will help keep them competitive and attract and retain talent.